 Business Entity: Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
 Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.

+Canonical Date Representation: A date that is formatted as YYYY-MM-DD, where “YYYY” is the four-digit year on the Gregorian calendar, “MM” is the two-digit month, and “DD” is the two-digit day of the month.
+Each element of the date is separated with a single hyphen-minus “-” (0x2D (ASCII), U+002D (UTF-8)).
+Each element is padded with leading zeroes as needed to ensure that year values consist of four digits and month and day of the month values consist of two digits.
+Example dates in this representation: “0748-04-02”, “2024-10-14”.

 Certificate Approver: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to:

 act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and